Clear Airways: Children’s Sinus & Allergy Care

 What are Sinus & Allergy Common Symptoms?

-Pediatric sinusitis (the name given to sinus infections) is associated with a variety of cold-like symptoms, including runny nose, thick yellow-green nasal discharge, cough, congestion, sore throat, post-nasal drip, fever, headache, irritability, nausea, vomiting, bad breath, swollen eyes, and fatigue.
-While there is no sure-fire way to tell if your child is suffering from sinusitis without a visit to the pediatrician, if the symptoms don’t clear up within 10-14 days there’s a good chance that is the case.
+Pediatric sinusitis, often referred to as sinus infections, is associated with a variety of cold-like symptoms, including a stuffy nose, thick yellow-green nasal discharge, cough, congestion, sore throat, postnasal drip, fever, headache, irritability, nausea, vomiting, bad breath, swollen eyes, and fatigue.
+While there is no sure-fire way to tell if your child is suffering from sinusitis without a visit to a healthcare provider, if symptoms of sinusitis such as nasal passage blockages don’t clear up within 10-14 days, there’s a good chance that is the case.

-Allergies present similar signs, and are pretty common.
-They are caused by a number of factors, including seasonal pollen from plants, trees, and weeds; pet dander; dust mites; mold; tobacco smoke; food; and certain chemicals.
+Allergies present similar signs and are pretty common.
+Allergies are caused by a number of factors, including seasonal pollen from plants, trees, and weeds; pet dander; dust mites; mold; tobacco smoke; food; and certain chemicals.
+A percentage of children will experience these symptoms regularly.

 How are Sinus & Allergy Conditions Diagnosed?

-A visit to your child’s pediatrician will confirm whether he or she is suffering from a sinus condition or allergies.
-In addition to a physical exam, the doctor will examine your child’s ears, nose, and throat, and may order diagnostic tests (such as a CT scan) to verify the diagnosis and examine how blocked the sinuses are.
+A visit to your child’s pediatrician or healthcare provider will confirm whether he or she is suffering from sinusitis or allergies.
+Allergy tests can provide an accurate diagnosis.
+In addition to a physical exam, the doctor will examine your child’s ears, nose, and throat, and may order diagnostic tests, such as a CT scan, to obtain detailed images of how blocked the sinuses are.
 Allergy skin testing or blood tests will help determine whether a specific allergen is responsible.

-ENT treatment is based upon the underlying condition causing your child’s sinus allergy symptoms.
-Antibiotics, nasal sprays, and saline drops are all effective remedies for acute sinusitis.
-Chronic cases may require additional medications or surgery.
+ENT treatment options are based on the underlying health conditions causing your child’s sinus allergy symptoms.
+Bacterial infections may require treatment with antibiotics, while allergy medicine, such as nasal decongestant sprays, and saline drops are all effective remedies for acute sinusitis.
+In the case of chronic sinusitis, treatment for sinusitis may require additional medications or surgery.
 It’s up to your child’s doctor to determine the best course of action.
+They will provide an accurate diagnosis and prescribe the correct treatment for both short-term relief and long-term management.

 Allergies can often be treated with antihistamines, decongestants, and other medications such as Advil Allergy Sinus.
 Immunotherapy (allergy shots) is sometimes recommended in extreme cases when medical ENT treatment is ineffective.

 Allergies are ranked among the most common chronic conditions affecting populations worldwide.
-Symptoms begin then the body’s immune system over reacts to harmless invaders that are typically in the form of pollen, pet dander, dust, molds or foods.
+Symptoms begin when the body’s immune system overreacts to harmless invaders that are typically in the form of pollen, pet dander, dust, molds, or foods.
 These antigens trigger cells to release histamine and other chemicals leading to an inflammatory response.
-Symptoms range from seasonal annoyances, that include itchy eyes, runny nose, nasal congestion and sneezing to life threatening systemic reactions.
-The “Garden State” boats some of the highest pollen counts during spring and fall contributing to chronic sinus disease.
-Penn Medicine Becker ENT & Allergy is dedicated to address your allergy concerns by providing safe and relatively painless diagnosis as well as convenient and cost effective treatment.
+Symptoms range from seasonal annoyances, that include itchy eyes, runny nose, nasal congestion, and sneezing to life-threatening systemic reactions.
+The “Garden State” boasts some of the highest pollen counts during spring and fall contributing to chronic sinus disease.
+Penn Medicine Becker ENT & Allergy is dedicated to addressing your allergy concerns by providing safe and relatively painless diagnosis as well as a convenient and cost-effective treatment.

 Sinus & Allergy Testing